dotnet/aspire/src/Aspire.Hosting.Orleans/README.md

 # Aspire.Hosting.Orleans library

-Provides extension methods and resource definitions for a .NET Aspire AppHost to configure an Orleans cluster.
+Provides extension methods and resource definitions for a .NET Aspire App Host to configure an Orleans cluster.

 ## Getting started